-- o Prior to sampling, the static water level and thickness of any light non-aqueous phase liquid (LNAPL) or dense non-aqueous phase liquid (DNAPL) will be measured to the nearest 0.01 foot from the surveyed well elevation mark on the top of the PVC casing with a decontaminated oil/water interface probe.
+- o HDPE plastic sheeting; - o Clear tape, duct tape; - o Coolers and ice; - Laboratory sample bottles, chain of custody, and shipping labels. - Purging - Prior to sampling, the static water level and thickness of any light non-aqueous phase liquid (LNAPL) or dense non-aqueous phase liquid (DNAPL) will be measured to the nearest 0.01 foot from the surveyed well elevation mark on the top of the PVC casing with a decontaminated oil/water interface probe.
 NAPL thickness will be confirmed using a clear bailer or a weighted string.
 The measurement will be recorded in the field book. - Prior to commencing sampling activities and daily thereafter, the groundwater quality monitoring probes/meters including pH, conductivity, and turbidity will be calibrated in accordance with the manufacturer's instructions.
 At a minimum, two-point calibrations will be conducted for pH, conductivity, and turbidity.
-Calibration results will be recorded in the field log notebook. - o Initiate bailing of the well from the bottom.
+Calibration results will be recorded in the field log notebook. - Initiate bailing of the well from the bottom.
 Lower and raise the bailer slowly to avoid causing turbidity.
 Keep the polypropylene rope on the plastic sheet.
 Pour the groundwater from the bailer into a graduated 5-gallon bucket to measure the volume withdrawn from the well. - Continue bailing the well until at least three well volumes have been removed or until the well is dry.
 If the well is dry, allow sufficient time for the well to recover before proceeding.
 Record this information on a Standard Groundwater Sampling Log (Appendix C). - During the removal of successive well volumes, measure the water temperature, pH, conductivity, and turbidity with calibrated meters.
-Record the data on the Groundwater Sampling Field Log.

-- Keep sample bottles cool and with their caps on until they are ready to receive samples.
+Record the data on the Groundwater Sampling Field Log. - Sampling - Keep sample bottles cool and with their caps on until they are ready to receive samples.
 Sample bottles for PFAS samples should be kept separate from other sample bottles.
-The type of analysis for which a sample is collected determines the type of container, preservative, holding time, and filtering requirement as specified in the QAPP. - o Minimize agitation of the water in the well; begin sampling by lowering the bailer slowly into the well.
+The type of analysis for which a sample is collected determines the type of container, preservative, holding time, and filtering requirement as specified in the QAPP. - Minimize agitation of the water in the well; begin sampling by lowering the bailer slowly into the well.
 Lower it only far enough to fill it completely. - Place a sample of well water in a container and measure and record the water temperature, pH, conductivity, and turbidity with calibrated meters.
 Record the data on the Groundwater Sampling Field Log.
 Turbidity reading should be less than 50